josterpi/josterpi.github.io/_carols/the-first-noel.md

 ---
 title: The First Nowell
 ---
-1. The first Nowell the Angel did say
+1. The first Nowell, the Angel did say
-Was to three poor Shepherds in fields as they lay.
+Was to certain poor Shepherds in fields as they lay.
 In fields where they lay keeping their sheep,
 In a cold winter's night that was so deep.
 Nowell, nowell, nowell, nowell,